The Cook Once, Eat All Week Easy Meal Prep Plan

 For the longest time, the working name for this series was “Efficient Meal Prep” because THAT is what we want to bring you.
 Our dreams included a series of kitchen/ingredient/recipe hacks that will help you created delicious, nutritious meals with an *efficient* use of your time and resources (ahem: money).
 Because our recipes don't call for flours, fancy pre-made sauces, or expensive cuts of meat, this series IS budget-friendly (by design).
 It's also all “squeaky-clean” Paleo-friendly, so it will comply with most healthy dietary protocols that you may be following in the New Year.

-I have to say that I'm extremely proud of this upcoming series!
+I have to say that I'm extremely proud of this upcoming easy meal prep series!
 True to our design, the days when we prepared the foods for testing + photographing were our EASIEST days in the kitchen.
 Working through this entire series is also the primary way I prepared a chest full of frozen meals that we'll be able to lean on when baby girl makes her arrival (anytime now).

 The Cook Once, Eat All Week series is structured to offer support one week at a time.